God’s Mercy And Divine Healing

 Psalm 130:7 (KJV) Let Israel hope in the Lord: for with the Lord there is mercy, and with him is plenteous redemption.

-I pray that both through scripture and by experience, you would come to know the heart and nature of God, as revealed through Jesus, like never before.
+I pray that through scripture and experience, you would come to know God’s heart and nature as revealed through Jesus like never before.
 May you come to understand His mercy so that as you behold His nature you will overflow with mercy for others!